 Despite being cited as the Impressionist par excellence, Pissarro created a paean to the real world and to modernity in Avant-port et anse des pilotes, Le Havre.
 Rather than limiting himself to the traditional confines of Impressionism, Pissarro demonstrated his willingness to disrupt the traditional aesthetic sense so favored by his contemporaries in depicting the grey weather and the industrial urbanity in this painting.

 Despite having painted them at a time when he was approaching death, Pissarro’s scenes from Le Havre constitute his most intensely focused series of works and demonstrate his continued pursuit of creative.
 Indeed, these works have been the objects of much praise, as they show Pissarro’s ability to reinvent himself and his art and his dedication to his craft even in the last year of his life.

-Camille Pissarro was considered one of the foremost painters of the Impressionist school.
+Camille Pissarro represents one of the foremost painters of the Impressionist school.
 He is often regarded as the ‘father’ of the movement and was the only painter to exhibit in all eight of the Impressionist exhibitions held between 1874 and 1886.
 One of the most influential painters of the 19th century, Pissarro’s work inspired a wide sphere of exemplary artists such as Cassat, Cezanne, Gauguin, and Degas.
 Indeed, careful examination of his oeuvre is crucial to one’s understanding of both Impressionism and the evolution of modern art.
-His paintings can be found in many of the foremost museum and private collections.

 Museum Collections Include: